Kevin Conway (actor)

-Kevin John Conway (May 29, 1942 – February 5, 2020) was an American actor and film director.
+Kevin Brian Conway (May 29, 1942 – February 5, 2020) was an American actor and film director.

 Early life

 Conway was born in New York City, to Helen Margaret (née Sanders), a sales representative, and James John Conway, a mechanic.
 Conway completed his acting training at HB Studio in New York City.

 Career

 Theatre

 Conway's off-Broadway credits include One Flew Over the Cuckoo's Nest, One for the Road, The Elephant Man, Other People's Money, and When You Comin' Back, Red Ryder?, for which he received the 1974 Drama Desk Award.

 On Broadway, Conway appeared in Indians, Moonchildren, and in revivals of The Plough and the Stars, Of Mice and Men (as George Milton, opposite James Earl Jones as Lennie Small), and Dinner at Eight.
 In 1980, he was nominated for the Drama Desk Award for Outstanding Director of a Play (Mecca).

 Film

 In his first major screen role, Conway portrayed Roland Weary in the 1972 film Slaughterhouse-Five, based on the Kurt Vonnegut novel.